mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

   <img src="/images/vwlc-press-any-key.png" alt="vWLC press any key">
 </figure>

-At approximately T=2:30 the setup wizard will be displayed.
+After approximately two and a half minutes since first boot the setup wizard will be displayed.
 This allows you to manually configure the vWLC, which we obviously don't do in this case:
 <figure>
   <img src="/images/vwlc-setup-wizard.png" alt="vWLC Setup Wizard">
 </figure>